top of page

 Piddle

 For many years I thought that piddle was a word made up by my immediate family.
 Maybe I thought that was because the only place I ever heard it was within our four walls.
 Webster's Dictionary defines piddle as follows: "to spend time in a wasteful or trifling way."
-I always thought trifle was an English sponge cake desert.
+I always thought trifle was an English sponge cake desert, oh well.
 The reason we often used cleaned up versions of slightly dirtier words may be because we were Southern Baptists and mom was convinced that the powers that be had our home bugged like it was the Watergate Hotel.
 There was no swearing allowed in our home, we were allowed to think it, we just couldn't say it.
-We wouldn't want the Baptists to give us what we secretly referred to as "THE LEFT FOOT OF FELLOWSHIP" even when the chicken fried steak was tough, or the gravy turned out runny.
+We wouldn't want the Baptists to give us what we secretly referred to as "THE LEFT FOOT OF FELLOWSHIP" just becuase the chicken fried steak was tough, or the gravy turned out runny.
 When we flipped words in our home, I often referred to it as "The Western Okie Translation Pact" or, as I called it the WOPT.
-Dad and I were always privy to rated R words as we were both exposed to the oilfield at a young age to our fortune or our demise, depending on your own point of view.
+Dad and I were always privy to rated R words as we were both exposed to the oilfield at a young age to our fortune or our mom's dismay, depending on your own point of view.

-Believe it or not there are rules when it comes to a quality piddle and I will be glad to lay them down for you.
+Believe it or not there are rules when it comes to a quality piddle time and I will be glad to lay them out for you.
 A good piddle only includes time that you CHOOSE to waste.
 I can sense that you are confounded (confounded is another WOPT word) so I will try to simplify it for you.
 If a man goes to the restroom with a paper under one arm that is time wasted with quality.
 If you find yourself in line at the grocery store behind a little old lady with a stack of coupons thick enough to choke a rented mule that is NOT time well wasted, the difference is the addition of frustration.
 The purest and most unadulterated form of piddle are the hours in which we are able to impress our loved ones with our time-wasting skills.
 Have you ever in your life heard of someone teaching a cantankerous old tom cat how to do tricks?
 Believe me when I say it is possible because I have seen it with my own eyes.
 By definition, most cats are only interested in humans just long enough to get their food dish filled, after that they simply want you to go away.
 My dad taught his tom cat to fist pump, shake, and roll over among other tricks.
 Dad's kinship with critters was always impressive and I always maintained he should have had a guest spot on Wild Kingdom.

 Recent Posts